 The probable reason for the dramatic failure of the AOL chat was described in a major investigative article by two science writers for the San Francisco Examiner, Keay Davidson and Janet Hopson titled "Gorilla Business".
 They wrote:

 It is fair to point out that as disappointing as the published research has been finding that the apes' language abilities are severely limited, opposing claims made by many of the ape language researchers are just as passionate.
 It is easy to find articles and videos — usually in consumer publications — arguing that apes like Koko experience and express complex emotions, and have thorough understanding of the sign language they engage in.
 By no means is the debate over ape language ability one-sided; however, the science of that ability regrettably is.

 When we take the example of an animal as humanlike and genial as Koko, one who has been known around the world and loved by so many people, it's hard not to over-anthropomorphize them.
 We want to assign them humanlike qualities, humanlike abilities.
 We want to form organic bonds with them.
 We want Patterson's interpretation of random actions to mean that Koko is indeed communicating with us about something deeply moving.
 We want to see ourselves in these wonderful animals; and often we don't stop to think whether what the animals actually are — stripped of our imposed anthropomorphism — might, itself, be sufficiently wonderful.

-Correction: An earlier version of this mistakenly said Dr. Clive Wynne was from the University of Arizona rather than Arizona State University. - BD
+Correction: An earlier version of this erroneously misplaced Dr. Clive Wynne at the University of Arizona rather than Arizona State University. —BD

 Cite this article: